This post may contain affiliate links. Please read my disclosure for more info.

 Our driver was relieved to see that we were okay and called us “heroes” for the entire ride back.
 I’ve never been so glad to take a shower and finish a flat bottle of sparkling wine in my entire life.

 So… Should You Visit this Section?

 Minus the crazy descent, this section of the Great Wall was my absolute favorite, and the view of the lake from above made every moment of pain worth it.

 Would I do this section again? … Yes, but only after it’s rained a few times.

 Do I recommend this section to people visiting Beijing?
 No.

 As painful as it is for me to say it, this section of the Great Wall is not safe.
 I can’t guarantee your safety if you decide to hike it, and I also can’t guarantee you’ll be able to get down.
 I do not want to be responsible for any untimely deaths, which is why my conscious will not allow me to give you exact directions and a map of how to get here.

-    BUT if you REALLY, REALLY want to visit knowing the risks, just contact me and I will try my best to tell you how we got there (after all, we hiked it by accident).
+BUT if you REALLY, REALLY want to visit knowing the risks, this post will tell you how we got there.

 How to Have a (Safer) Wild Wall Adventure

 Just because I don’t recommend this section doesn’t mean you can’t have your own Wild Wall adventure.
 There are plenty of incredible sections to hike with almost no tourists in sight!